isomerpages/govtech-gobusiness-main/_covid-faqs/2a-resumption-of-biz-activities.md

     content:  |
       Freelancers have to be registered with ACRA, unless the business is carried out under your full name as reflected in your NRIC.

       If the business is carried out under your full name as reflected in your NRIC, you can include a description of your business and search for the corresponding SSIC code on BizFile+ <a href="https://www.bizfile.gov.sg/ngbbizfileinternet/faces/oracle/webcenter/portalapp/pages/BizfileHomepage.jspx" target="_blank">here</a>.
 Once you have retrieved your SSIC code, please check if it's on the list of permitted services that can resume operations <a href="https://form.gov.sg/#!/5ed05c2cde28b7001163f2f2" target="_blank">here</a>.
+  - title: I am running a society/organisation which does not need to be registered with ACRA.
+Can we resume our activities?
+    content:  |
+      All membership organisations which are registered with the Registry of Societies are allowed to resume their onsite activities, provided they follow safe management measures and any sector-specific requirements relevant to their activities.
+Please read about these requirements <a href="/safemanagement/general/" target="_blank">here</a>.
+  - title: What is the penalty if my company is found operating when we are not allowed to do so?
+    content:  |
+      Under the COVID-19 (Temporary Measures) Act, first-time offenders found operating will face a fine of up to $10,000, imprisonment of up to six months, or both.
+Subsequent offences may face a fine of up to $20,000, imprisonment of up to twelve months, or both.
+  - title: My primary SSIC code is on the list of permitted services.
+Why is my business resumption status not reflected as “Permitted”?
+    content:  |
+      You may not have updated your primary SSIC code recently.
+Please write in to <a href = "mailto: Covid_GoBusiness@mti.gov.sg">Covid_GoBusiness@mti.gov.sg</a> for assistance.
+  - title: What if my business activities do not fall under what is stated as permitted services for the SSIC code of my company’s primary business activity?
+    content:  |
+      Your company may resume the business activities that are on the list of permitted services.

+      If your company’s business activities do not fall under the permitted services for the SSIC code of your company’s primary business activity, you will need to apply for a General Exemption and these activities must remain suspended until further notice.
+  - title: I checked my exemption/resumption status and there is now a "Period" specified next to my "Permitted" status.
+What does this mean?
+    content:  |
+      If your exemption/resumption status is “Permitted from (date)”, you will only be allowed to resume operations from the specified date.
+If your exemption/resumption status is “Permitted”, you are allowed to continue your operations immediately.
 ---

 #### Resumption of Business Activities